sudoltyler/animation-showcase-flutter/README.md

-# Animation Display Appliaction - *CS378 Fall 2022*
+# Animation Display Application - *CS378 Fall 2022*
 Cross-platform mobile application developed in Flutter/Dart.
 This application is a showcase of different implicit/explicit animations possible in Flutter.
 Currently designed to be displayed in landscape, the application displays a